Appliqué Made Easy

 Cutting freezer paper out of the back of my work was an accident waiting to happen.

-I laid awake at night thinking of ways to work around those tasks.
+I lay awake at night thinking of ways to work around those tasks.

 Why iron freezer paper to the wrong side of the fabric, stitch it down, then cut it out?